 - Press and release the ERASE button.
-A confirmation message shows on the LCD display. - If you are sure you want to proceed, use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Yes, then press the ENTER (→) button to erase DTCs from the vehicle's computer.
+A confirmation message shows on the display. - If you are sure you want to proceed, use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Yes, then press the ENTER (→) button to erase DTCs from the vehicle's computer.

-- If you do not want to continue with the erase process, use the UP riangle and DOWN riangle, as necessary, to highlight No, then press the ENTER riangle button to exit the erase mode. - 4.
-If you chose to erase DTCs, a progress screen displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the display.
+- 4. If you chose to erase DTCs, a progress screen displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the display.
 Press the POWER/LINK Construction button to return to the DTC screen. - If the erase was not successful, an advisory message shows on the display.
-Verify that the Diagnostic Tool is properly connected to the vehicle's DLC and that the ignition is on, then repeat steps 2 and 3, above.
+Verify that the Scan Tool is properly connected to the vehicle's DLC and that the ignition is on, then repeat steps 2 and 3, above.